Jordan Emaviwe: Chiangrai United

 On 7 January 2025, Thai League 1 club Chiangrai United announced the signing of Jordan through their social media where he joined fellow Singaporean, Harhys Stewart at the club.
 He made his debut for the club in a 8–0 thrashing win to champions Buriram United on 15 January playing the full 90th minute.
 In the next match, Jordan was instrumental in the team defence as he kept a clean sheet in a 1–0 win to BG Pathum United which see him being name in the league round 18 'Team of the Week'.
 On 8 March, Jordan scored his first goal for the club where he opened up the account in the match however, his team suffered a 3–2 lost to Bangkok United.
 In the next match against Rayong on 16 March, Jordan scored the only goal in the match where he dribble past the entire opponent defence to scored the goal.
 Jordan ended up scoring in five consecutive matches for the club notably for scoring a brace in the 2–1 league win over Nongbua Pitchaya on 4 April and also scoring in the 2–1 lost to Buriram United in the 2024–25 Thai FA Cup round of 16 tie on 9 April.

 BG Pathum United

 On 20 June 2025, Thai League 1 club BG Pathum United announced the signing of Jordan ahead of the 2025–26 season.
-He make his debut for the club on 16 August in a 2–2 draw to PT Prachuap.
-On 23 October, Jordan scored his first goal for the club in the AFC Champions League Two match against Philippines club Kaya–Iloilo in a 2–0 away win.
+He made his debut for the club on 16 August in a 2–2 draw to PT Prachuap.
+On 18 September, Jordan make his AFC Champions League Two debut in a 1–0 lost to Korean club Pohang Steelers on 18 September.
+He scored his first AFC Champions League Two goal on 23 October in a 2–0 win over Kaya–Iloilo in New Clark City.

+Back to Chiangrai United

+On 19 December 2025, it was announced that Jordan would be joining Chiangrai United on a permanent deal.